-Posted by Alex Phillips 3 months ago
+Posted by Alex Phillips over 1 year ago

 Today’s customers are connected and that means they’re more powerful and vocal than ever before.
 The use of CRM among businesses continues to grow in the quest for greater customer experience and customer engagement.

 It’s a highly competitive market, and businesses must stay up to date with CRM trends.
 With vendors busy making improvements in key CRM functionalities, 2019 is going to be a busy year.
 A recent article on Bizcommunity suggests four key CRM trends sales and marketing professionals need to look out for.